Herobrine25mcpe/text-to-speech_Tkinter/README.md

 after you pip install both of these library. the code should work without any problem.

 # Text box
+ Enter text in the texbox, then hit enter and you should hear a robotic speech.
 ![](images/text.png)

 # Pdf box

 ![](images/pdf.png)

 # Settings box

 ![](images/settings.png)